Altor-Bagh/Eukaris-app/Readme.md

 ### Instructions

-To use the app, in the landing page, input your address and confirm it with the button.
-Then fill out the rest of the form with the desired values, press the form button and move to the results page.
+To use the app, input your address in the landing page and confirm it with the button.
+Then fill out the rest of the form with the desired values, press the send-form button and move to the results page using the navigation bar.